PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 - Possibility to save videos of simulation within the app's database.
 - Connection of different attacks, where the user create links between certain skills and set up potential combos and bonuses.
 - Creation of an XP calculator, similar to the damage calculator, and useful to calculate the experience earned by the player when defeating a certain enemy.

+- **Stats Creation**: The features to create and modify the stats for a particular battle system and its characters.

+- **Skills Creation**: The features to set up the different skills and abilities of a battle system and its characters.

+- **Status Creation**: The features to set up new status effects which will influence the gameplay of the battle system and its character.

 ## 6. User Interface & User Experience